 By Osama Diab

-The national team is increasingly flaunting its Muslim religiosity.
+Egypt's national football team is increasingly flaunting its Muslim religiosity.
 Where does that leave Christian, let alone secular Egyptians?

 4 February 2010